realA10001986/Time-Circuits-Display/README.md

 After WiFi has been switched off due to timer expiry, it can be re-enabled by holding "7" on the keypad for approx. 2 seconds, in which case the timers are restarted (ie WiFi is again switched off after timer expiry).

+Note that if your configured WiFi network was not available when the clock was trying to connect, it will end up in AP-mode.
+Holding "7" in that case will trigger another attempt to connect to your WiFi network.

 ## Controlling other props

 The device can tell other props about a time travel, and in essence act as a "master controller" for several props.
 It does so via IO14 (labeled "TT OUT" on Control Boards 1.3 and later), see diagram below.